Home - Desserts - Italian-Style Triple Chocolate Biscotti

 This post may contain affiliate links.
 Please read my disclosure policy.

 If you’re looking for the best chocolate biscotti recipe, you’re in good hands with this one.
 It has never failed me!
 These biscotti cookies have the perfect crunchy-crumbly texture with just the right amount of chew.
-Drizzle with melted dark chocolate for a triple hit of rich chocolate flavor.
+Drizzle with melted dark chocolate for a triple hit of chocolate.

 Bake a batch of chocolate biscotti, then drizzle with melted chocolate.